-The Roles of Group Chief Risk Officer (CRO) and Group Risk
+The Roles of Group CRO and Group Risk Division

 Within the second line of defence is GRD, a function independent of business units.
-It assists our Group's management and stakeholders in the monitoring and controlling risk exposures within the Board-approved risk appetite statement.
+It assists our Group's management and stakeholders in the monitoring and controlling of risk exposures within the Board-approved risk appetite statement.

-The organisational structure of GRD is made of two major components, namely the Chief Risk Officer (CRO) and the Risk Centres of Excellence ("CoE").
-GRD is headed by the Group CRO who is appointed by our Board to lead the Group-wide risk management functions including implementation of the EWRM framework.
+GRD is headed by the Group CRO, appointed by our Board to lead the Group-wide risk management functions including implementation of the EWRM framework.
 Our Group CRO:

-- a) actively engages our Board and senior management on risk management issues and initiatives. - b) maintains an oversight on risk management functions across all entities within the Group.
-In each key country of operation, there is a local Chief Risk Officer or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.
+- a) actively engages our Board and senior management on risk management issues and initiatives; and. - b) maintains an oversight on risk management functions across all entities within our Group.
+In each key country of operation, there is a local CRO or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.